-In recent months, buyers eager to own a piece of history have snatched up everything from Kennedy’s Air Force One leather bomber jacket (sold price: $570,000) to a set of presidential golf balls ($30,710.40) to the pen he used to sign the 1961 Peace Corps Act ($17,400) to one of his cigars ($900).
-Learn the fascinating facts about some of these auctioned artifacts, and find out about one iconic item that failed to find any takers.
+The Kennedy name inspires untold fascination—and none more than President John F. Kennedy.
+Whenever objects related to the 35th president come to auction, buyers have eagerly snatched them up, from his Air Force One leather bomber jacket (price fetched: $570,000) to a set of presidential golf balls ($30,710.40) to the pen he used to sign the 1961 Peace Corps Act ($17,400) to one of his cigars ($900).
+Below, the history behind some of the most notable auctioned artifacts:

 On the morning of November 22, 1963, in the ballroom of the Hotel Texas in Fort Worth, Kennedy gave what would be his last speech.
 Afterward, he and his wife, Jackie, along with Texas governor John Connally, rode in a white 1963 Lincoln Continental convertible through the streets of Fort Worth to Carswell Air Force Base, where they boarded Air Force One for the short flight to Dallas.
 In October 2013, the Lincoln Continental sold at auction for $318,000.
 The buyer was Jim Warlick, a North Carolina native and major collector of Kennedy memorabilia, who also plunked down $210,000 for another auction item: a black 1960 Mark V 6 Lincoln Continental limo that was at the president’s disposal for non-White House business.